Ken Holtzman: Later career

 Paid $93,000 in 1975 and one of nine Oakland players refusing to sign 1976 contracts, Holtzman sought a three-year $460,000 pact.
 With free agency imminent after the season and the expectations of higher salaries for which Athletics owner Finley was unwilling to pay, he was acquired along with Reggie Jackson and minor-league right-handed pitcher Bill Van Bommel by the Orioles for Don Baylor, Mike Torrez, and Paul Mitchell on April 2, 1976.
-Disgruntled during his time in Baltimore, he was dealt along with Doyle Alexander, Elrod Hendricks, Grant Jackson and Jimmy Freeman from the Orioles to the New York Yankees for Rick Dempsey, Scott McGregor, Tippy Martinez, Rudy May and Dave Pagan at the trade deadline eleven weeks later on June 15, 1976.
+When Jackson received a $60,000 raise to end his season-opening holdout, Holtzman accused Orioles general manager Hank Peters of a "double standard" for continuing to impose an automatic 20% pay cut on him and eight other unsigned teammates.
+A proposed trade that would've sent him and Bobby Grich to the Kansas City Royals but was dependent on him signing a contract failed to materialize on June 13.

-Holtzman posted a 12–10 record for the Yankees over three years, but his playing time was increasingly limited.
+Holtzman was dealt along with Doyle Alexander, Elrod Hendricks, Grant Jackson, and Jimmy Freeman from the Orioles to the New York Yankees for Rick Dempsey, Scott McGregor, Tippy Martinez, Rudy May, and Dave Pagan just before the non-waiver trade deadline on June 15, 1976.
+He posted a 12–10 record for the Yankees over three years, but his playing time was increasingly limited.
 He did not appear in the 1976 or 1977 postseasons with New York.
-In June 1978, after making 5 appearances, he was traded by the Yankees to the Chicago Cubs for Ron Davis.
+In June 1978, after making five appearances for the Yankees, they traded him to the Cubs for Ron Davis.
 He ended his career with Chicago in 1979, going 6–9 with a 4.59 ERA.

 Over 15 years, he had a 174–150 record with a 3.49 ERA, 1,601 strikeouts, and 31 shutouts in 451 games and 2,867 1/3 innings.
 He held batters to a .220 batting average with 2 outs and runners in scoring position.
 His 80 victories with Chicago were the fourth most by a left-hander, behind Hippo Vaughn (151), Larry French (95), and Dick Ellsworth (84).
-He received four votes in Baseball Hall of Fame voting in 1985, and 5 in 1986.
+He received four votes in Baseball Hall of Fame voting in 1985, and five in 1986.

-Later years
+Amongst Jewish pitchers, Holtzman's 174 career victories are the most in the major league baseball, nine more than Sandy Koufax's 165.
+As of 2010, Holtzman's 1,601 strikeouts were second (behind Koufax), and his 451 games were second (behind Scott Schoeneweis) amongst Jewish pitchers.
+He held the record for most pitching appearances by a Jewish pitcher until 1998, when Scott Radinsky passed him to become the major league leader in appearances.
+His 3.49 ERA was fifth (behind Koufax, Radinsky, Barney Pelty, and Erskine Mayer).